inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-of-qgis.rst

 ..
 Note:: InaSAFE is dependent on Locale, but it has only been translated into bahasa Indonesian so far.
 World Bank is currently funding for the translation of InaSAFE into French and Portugal

-6. :guilabel:`Click` “Okay” in the bottom right corner of the Options window
+6. :guilabel:`Click` "Okay" in the bottom right corner of the Options window

 Installing Plugins